-As soon as you save a post/page, WordPress begins to store revisions of your content in its database.
-These appear in a Revisions list below your post editor …
+As soon as you edit and save pages and posts, WordPress begins to store revisions for your content in its database.
+You can see these displayed in a Revisions list at the bottom of the page editor …

-If you can’t see the Revisions box in the Post editor screen, click on the Screen Options tab near the top of the screen …
+If you can’t see the Revisions area, click the Screen Options tab at the top of your screen …

-Make sure that the checkbox next to ‘Revisions’ in the Boxes section is enabled …
+Enable the box for ‘Revisions’ in the Boxes section …

-You will now see the Revisions list under your content.
-Clicking any of the links will bring up the Revisions screen with data for that selected item …
+You should now see the Revisions list below your content.
+Click any link to bring up the Compare Revisions page with saved content for the selected item …

 Revision Management Plugins

-Autosave and revisions are no doubt functions that help make work more efficient.
-If you write or edit a lot of content, however, the number of revisions can start to build up.
-This can significantly grow the size of your WordPress database, so it’s important to also be able to manage your revisions.
+Having functions like autosave and revisions is no doubt very useful.
+If you write a lot of content, however, after a while the revisions can start building up.
+This can significantly grow the size of your WordPress database, so it’s important to manage your revisions.

-For example, if there are 250 posts published on your site and each post has an average of 10 revisions you could be storing around 2,500 copies of old data.
-If your post averages 100KB data, then with 2,500 revisions of that post, the total space wasted is about 250MB.
+For example, if you have 200 posts published on your site with an average of 10 revisions each your database could be storing up to 4,000 copies of old data.
+If your post is approximately 100KB data, then with 4,000 revisions of that post, the total space wasted is about 400MB.

-Fortunately, there are several WordPress plugins available to help you manage your revisions and reduce the size of your WordPress database.
+Fortunately, there are various plugins that can help you control your revisions and reduce the size of your database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

-Congratulations!
-Now you know how to use the WordPress Revisions feature to restore earlier versions of your WordPress posts or pages.
+Congratulations, now you know how to use the WordPress Revisions feature to restore earlier revisions of your WordPress pages or posts.

-Did you enjoy this tutorial?
-If so, please consider using the social links below and share this information with anyone thinking of starting their own business online.
+Did you enjoy this article?
+Please use the share buttons below to share this tutorial with anyone thinking of starting or growing a business online.